Skip to content

 2. Troubleshooting section — for skills with >3 scripts or that edit files

-• Progressive disclosure — for skills with >3,000 words, use a references/ directory
+For skills with >3,000 words, use a references/ directory for progressive disclosure.

 Before submitting a PR: